 Who Can Use My Data?

-Giving children full access to a shard data plan can be a bad idea.
+Giving children full access to a shared data plan can be a bad idea.
 Instagram, Snapchat, Facebook, Netflix, Amazon Prime, and so so so much more.
-As a parent you could just go and disable it apps like these.
+As a parent, you could just go and disable it apps like these.
 But what’s stopping them from enabling them again?
 Absolutely nothing.
 If this is a problem for you then you may what to enable some restrictions.